Run It (DJ Snake song)

-"Run It" is a song by French DJ and producer DJ Snake featuring American rapper Rick Ross and Indonesian rapper Rich Brian.
-It was released by Hollywood Records, Marvel Music, and Interscope Records on 13 August 2021, from the soundtrack of the Marvel Studios' film Shang-Chi and the Legend of the Ten Rings, which premiered on 3 September 2021.
+"Run It" is a song by French DJ and record producer DJ Snake featuring American rapper Rick Ross and Indonesian rapper Rich Brian.
+It was released by Hollywood Records, Marvel Music, and Interscope Records on 13 August 2021, from the soundtrack of the Marvel Studios film Shang-Chi and the Legend of the Ten Rings, which premiered on 3 September 2021.

 Composition

 Jack Spilsbury of We Rave You wrote that, the song "featuring heavy and power synths and incredible vocals and rapping from Rick Ross and Rich Brian".
 It is written in the key of D major, with a tempo of 104 beats per minute.